-On a plain poster board divide the lower ¾ ‘s area into 31 squares for days of the week.
-There should be 7 squares for each day of the week.
-You will have to make 5 rows.
+On a plain poster board divide the lower ¾ 's area into 31 squares for days of the month.
+There should be 7 squares across for each day of the week.
+You will have to make 5 rows down for the number of days in a month .
 On the top of the calendar print the names of the week starting with Sunday.

 On the second piece of poster board make the same size squares.
 Cut them out.
 Then print the numbers 1 through 31.
 Put the Velcro on the main calendar blank squares and the corresponding Velcro on the back of each individual number card.